jaxxman/X4-Foundations-Interactive-Tools/README.md

-HIT THE GREEN BUTTON IN THE UPPER RIGHT
+HIT THE GREEN BUTTON 'CODE" IN THE UPPER RIGHT

   SELECT - DOWNLOAD ZIP.

 Dependancy Mode lets you determine how you want the nodes to link when they are clicked.